Energy Science Made Simple

 EA = absolute energy, joules

-v = velocity of mass in m/sec relative to substratum
+v = velocity of mass in m/sec relative to space continuum

 Fig 14 The formulae to calculate the velocity energy changes with speed